php-fig/fig-standards/proposed/http-message.md

     public function getHeaderLines($name);

     /**
-     * Create a new instance with the provided header, replacing any existing
+     * Return an instance with the provided header, replacing any existing
      * values of any headers with the same case-insensitive name.
      *
      * While header names are case-insensitive, the casing of the header will
      * be preserved by this function, and returned from getHeaders().
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that has the
+     * immutability of the message, and MUST return an instance that has the
      * new and/or updated header and value.
      *
      * @param string $name Case-insensitive header field name.